 • Resident-rights violations

-The ombudsman has jurisdiction over nursing homes, assisted-care living facilities, residential homes for the aged, and adult care homes, about 700 facilities and 60,000 licensed beds across the state.
+The program covers residents of nursing homes, assisted-care living facilities, homes for the aged, and adult care homes.
+Call early, while a concern is still a staffing or scheduling complaint rather than a discharge notice; that is when an ombudsman has the most room to work.
 Most Tennessee families don't know the ombudsman exists.
 They should.
 Call before there is a crisis.

 Memory Care Within Nursing Homes